 The value of your forest is dependent on forest volume and log grades within the stand.
 Depending on the type of log sales method chosen and for smaller stands, it is often not worth the cost of paying for a full stand inventory.
 A visual stand assessment by Woodbank will provide a broad idea of log grades.
-If owners are seeking to sell a forest via an average stumpage price or lump sum payment, we recommend that a full MARVL assessment is done.
+If owners are seeking to sell a forest via an average stumpage price or lump sum payment.

 Modern day market dynamics play a significantly greater determinant on forest value than a theoretical rotation age.
 Due to this we suggest forest owners remain flexible on harvest age.
 Depending on site characteristics generally the optimum harvest age for a well grown and well tended radiata pine forest is between 26 -30 years of age.
 However ex pasture sites that have had high residual fertilser in the soils can bring harvest ages forward.

 Broadly, the optimum time to harvest is when:

 What is the best way to sell my forest?

 First rule = engage a professional with a good track record and good references in the industry.
 In terms of sales process, typically there are two main types of log sales – managed sale and stumpage sale.

 This is where the owner appoints a professional harvesting/marketing company to oversee all aspects of the project on behalf of the owner.
 The project is very transparent for the owner, with the owner receiving a detailed report of all revenues received and costs incurred from the project.
 Because it is an open book project, the owner takes on the market risk, and will make more money should the market rise during the operation but conversely may lose revenue should the market fall during harvest.
 In our experience the most favoured sales method is a managed sale, mainly because we feel it returns the highest revenue to the forest owner, whilst still allowing the owner to retain a hands-on approach to the operation on their property.